JonathanJacob1809/Retail-Analytics-Case-Study-Python/README.md

 # Retail-Analytics-Case-Study-Python
-Business Problem: A Retail store is required to analyze the day-to-day transactions and keep a track of its customers spread across various locations along with their purchases/returns across various categories.
+**Business Problem**: A Retail store is required to analyze the day-to-day transactions and keep a track of its customers spread across various locations along with their purchases/returns across various categories.

-Summary
+**Summary**:

 The project is structured into several analytical tasks:
 1. Data Cleaning and Preparation: Loading and cleaning the dataset to ensure it is ready for analysis.
 2. Customer Demographics Analysis: Understanding the distribution of customers by age, gender, and city.